msupply-foundation/conforma-server/documentation/Data-View-Filters.md

 ## Filters

-In the front end, there are several diffent UI elements for filtering table data.
+In the front end, there are several different UI elements for filtering table data.
 Which one is shown for a given data value is determined by a combination of the data type and explicit filter definitions specified in `data_view_column_definition`.

 ### Handling complex data structures